Helping Your Child with Autism Thrive

 Infants and toddlers through the age of two receive assistance through the Early Intervention program.
 In order to qualify, your child must first undergo a free evaluation.
 If the assessment reveals a developmental problem, you will work with early intervention treatment providers to develop an Individualized Family Service Plan (IFSP).
 An IFSP describes your child’s needs and the specific services he or she will receive.

 For autism, an IFSP would include a variety of behavior, physical, speech, and play therapies.
-It would focus on preparing autistic kids for the eventual transition to school.
+It would focus on preparing kids with ASD for the eventual transition to school.
 Early intervention services are typically conducted in the home or at a child care center.

 To locate local early intervention services for your child, ask your pediatrician for a referral or use the resources listed in the box to the right.